Patient FAQs

 How do I complete the requisition form?

-Complete the patient and provider information, testing information and reason for referral section, and select the test you are requesting: 24 chromosome PGT-A only, translocation/inversion PGT-SR or single gene PGT-M with PGT-A. For translocation/inversion PGT-SR, you must attach a copy of the patient’s karyotype report for review.
-For single gene PGT-M, you must attach a copy of the genetic test results.
+Complete the patient and provider information, testing information and reason for referral section, and select the test you are requesting: 24 chromosome PGT-A only or translocation/inversion PGT-SR. For translocation/inversion PGT-SR, you must attach a copy of the patient’s karyotype report for review.
 Missing information on the requisition form may cause a delay in turn around time for results.

 Can Natera's testing of parental samples tell if a parent carries a balanced rearrangement?